abdulaz1z/programming-interview-questions/README.md

 ## General
 1. Find the most frequent integer in an array (Done)
 2. Find pairs in an integer array whose sum is equal to 10 (bonus: do it in linear time) (Done)
 3. Given 2 integer arrays, determine of the 2nd array is a rotated version of the 1st array.
 Ex.
-Original Array A={1,2,3,5,6,7,8} Rotated Array B={5,6,7,8,1,2,3}
+Original Array A={1,2,3,5,6,7,8} Rotated Array B={5,6,7,8,1,2,3} (Done)
 4. Write fibbonaci iteratively and recursively (bonus: use dynamic programming)
 5. Find the only element in an array that only occurs once.
 6. Find the common elements of 2 int arrays